OlympusDAO-Education/Documentation/equations.md

 The IV (intrinsic value) of each OHM consists of $1 of [RFV](https://docs.olympusdao.finance/references/glossary#rfv), a percentage of farmed tokens (e.g. xSUSHI and stkAAVE), and a percentage of wETH sitting in the treasury.

 The IV is dynamic - as the market values of the farmed tokens and wETH rise, so does the IV, but its floor is always guaranteed by the $1 of RFV.
-Also, as other assets are introduced to the treasury, the IV will be made up of these assets as well.
+Also, as more assets are introduced to the treasury, the IV will be made up of these assets as well.

 $$
 profitMint =(IV-1)*supply